Arpad Busson

-According to the French business magazine Challenges, he has a net worth of €290 million at 2013.
+According to the French business magazine Challenges, he had a net worth of €500 million in 2013.

 Early life

 Arpad Busson's father, Pascal Busson, was a former French army officer and Algerian War veteran, who later turned financier.
 His mother, Florence "Flockie" Harcourt-Smith, was an English former debutante.
 His parents met in Paris and named their son after the Hungarian-born banker Árpád Plesch (1889–1974), who not only was Florence's step-father (he was the second husband of her mother, Marysia Ulam Krauss Harcourt-Smith), but had also been her step-grandfather (Plesch's first wife, Leonie Caro Ulam, was his second wife's mother).
 Plesch was a mentor to Italy's richest man, Gianni Agnelli, the late head of Fiat.
 Busson's aunt, Joanna Harcourt-Smith, was a companion of Timothy Leary, who coincidentally was married in the early 1960s to Nena von Schlebrügge, the mother of Arpad's partner Uma Thurman.

 Busson is sometimes known by his nickname "Arki", a childhood conflation of Arpad and his mother Florence's nickname, Flockie.

-Some sources have suggested that, while growing up in France, Busson made early profits selling toothpicks door-to-door (which he denies), but he was educated in France and at the Institut Le Rosey in Switzerland.
+Some sources have suggested that, while growing up in France, became a budding child businessman at a young age by raking in early profits selling toothpicks door-to-door (to which he denies), but he was educated in France and at the Institut Le Rosey, in Rolle, Switzerland.
 He then passed through national service as a medical orderly in the French army, of which a friend said: "He loved the discipline of the army – it was the making of him.".

-As he often refuses to give interviews, stories surround Busson – the story about Fawcett is that they met on the French Riviera.
-The story is only partly true, in that it was perpetuated by the gossip columnist "Taki" as a sort of in-joke: Taki knew Busson's mother, who was friends with Fawcett.